CHAPTER 3 – THE CONTROL OF IMAGES

 Curated by Nicolò Degiorgis & Sabine Gamper

-Artists: Anouk Kruithof, Julian Röder, Jules Spinatsch
+With works by Anouk Kruithof, Julian Röder, Jules Spinatsch

-Essays: Daniele De Luigi, Ingrid Luquet-Gad, Sabine Weier
+And words by Daniele De Luigi, Ingrid Luquet-Gad, Sabine Weier

-Chapter 3 – The Control of Images brings to a close a trilogy assessing the status and stance of present-day documentary photography.
+CHAPTER 3 – THE CONTROL OF IMAGES brings to a close a trilogy assessing the status and stance of present-day documentary photography.
 The volume revolves around three case studies, acting as the starting point for a deeper reflection on the normalisation of surveillance systems and technological slavery.